jderecho/client-search-cli/README.md

 ### How you would enhance or refactor the architecture
 - Database Implementation: The choice depends on the expected data size, number of users, and the need for flexibility.
 I would likely choose PostgreSQL, MongoDB, or SQLite based on those factors.
 - Model & Database Connection: Depending on the chosen database, I would leverage existing gems such as Sequel, ActiveRecord, or ROM-RB to handle the connection and data modeling.
+- If I have more time, I would move both the validation and the logic from the command classes (search, find_duplicate) into a single action service class.

-### Features or improvements you would prioritise next
+### Features or improvements you would prioritize next
 - Allow an option to import json files from a remote source.
 - Handle the importation of json data to a database and implement model and database connection.
 - Expose RESTful endpoints using a lightweight framework like Sinatra
+- Add Logging capability